ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 # Docker repository
-You have two choices: using the private image repository deployed in ICP or create one private docker image repository and declare it inside ICP.
+You have two choices: using the private image repository deployed in ICP or create one private docker image repository somewhere and declare it inside ICP.

 ## Access to ICP private repository
 You need the public ssh keys of the master-node: